Alpheidae: Ecology

-The claw of the snapping shrimp is a dimorphic addition to the arsenal of the shrimp.
-The snapping shrimp species will retain the same mate after copulation, making them monogamous.
+The snapping shrimp species retains the same mate after copulation, making them monogamous.
 Most females of the Alpheidae species are susceptible to mating.
 Young females become receptive to males either just before (premolt stage) or after the puberty molt, making them physiologically mature and morphologically able to carry the egg mass.
-Male presence during the molt is beneficial for the female, as searching for a male during her soft‐bodied receptive phase would put her at mortal risk.
+Male presence during the molt is beneficial for the female, as searching for a male during her soft-bodied, receptive phase would put her at mortal risk.
 Mates have more success with partners having greater body mass.
 The larger shrimp are most successful.
 These animals practice mate guarding, leading to a decline in mate competition, as well as bonding of partners.
-The male and female will defend their shelter to protect both territory and young.
-Larva develop in three stages: The nauplius larvae, zoea, and post larval stages.
+The male and female defend their shelter to protect both territory and young.
+Larvae develop in three stages - nauplius, zoea, and postlarval stages.